KnBrckr/picasa-album-uploader/readme.txt

 == Changelog ==

 = 0.4 =
-* Change Picasa Button handling to pre-generate button file for download.
+* Address issues when permalinks are not being used on a site.
+Picasa Desktop is challenged if permalinks are not enabled when processing URLs.
-* Address issues in URL format when permalinks are not being used on a site.
+* Added error logging in plugin to aid in diagnosis

 = 0.3.1 =
 * Fix defect in redirect URL to display results page